Overby/ChooseRestaurant/README.md

-# Choose Restaurant - Austin, TX
+# You Pick - Restaurant Recommendation App

 A fun, playful web app that helps you decide where to eat in Austin, Texas!
 Select your preferences and spin the wheel to get a restaurant recommendation.

+**"I don't know, you choose."** —Your Loved One

 ## Features

-- 🎡 **Wheel of Fortune-style spinner** - Watch the wheel spin before revealing your restaurant
+- 🎡 **Wheel of Fortune-style spinner** - Vibrant spinning wheel that starts as soon as you make your first selection
 - 🍕 **Cuisine Selection** - Choose from Italian, Mexican, Thai, Japanese, or Other
 - 💰 **Price Range** - Select your budget: $, $$, or $$$
 - 📍 **Location** - Pick your area: North, South, East, or West Austin
+- 🚫 **Exclude Cuisine** - Optionally exclude a cuisine type you don't want
 - 🔗 **Direct Links** - Click through to each restaurant's website
+- 📱 **Responsive Design** - Beautiful split-screen layout that works on all devices

 ## Getting Started